Have you used a learning material from MERLOT in your teaching?

 Student rocket club

+Just a few of the many students who experienced the thrill of building & launching rockets.
 I had been out all night on a search and rescue mission and met the students at the launch site.
+These "scratch built" rockets cost about 50 cents total...for a bottle of Elmer's glue.
+Ask me.

 Yeah.
 What comes to mind for you?
 I have y version of this, too.
 One of the first things I experienced as a sub, aside fro the shock of not knowing how to control a classroom, was the brain-numbing lessons that I was required to teach.
 Oh God, it was awful.
 I felt so bad for those kids.